personal notes

 Topology Optimization

 Topology optimization asks a deceptively simple question: given a design domain, boundary conditions, and a material budget, what is the stiffest structure you can build?
-The density-based SIMP method is the best-known answer, but there is an older and mathematically richer one: treat the shape itself as the optimization variable and differentiate with respect to it.
+The density-based SIMP method is the best-known answer (see for example, the classic “99-line” tutorial or the updated “88-line” tutorial), but there is an older and mathematically richer one: treat the shape itself as the optimization variable and differentiate with respect to it.
 That is Hadamard’s boundary variation method, dating back to 1907, turned into a practical algorithm by the level-set framework of Allaire, Jouve and Toader (2004) and Wang, Wang and Guo (2003).

-This post explains the technical content of the tutorial code piece by piece: the shape derivative, why it lives only on the boundary, how a Hamilton-Jacobi equation turns it into an algorithm, and the numerical details that make the loop stable.
+This post, which originated from my work on (photonics) inverse design, explains the technical content of the tutorial code piece by piece: the shape derivative, why it lives only on the boundary, how a Hamilton-Jacobi equation turns it into an algorithm, and the numerical details that make the loop stable.

 1. The model problem